yatli/arch-linux-arm-clockworkpi/README.md

 the rk3399.

 ## Caution
-If you are running advanced filesystems on your host (for example `zfs`), don’t try to prepare the image yourself. mkinitcpio in chroot doesn’t like that, and may cause damage to your host filesystem.
+If you are running advanced filesystems on your host (for example `zfs`), don’t try to prepare the image on that host.
+`mkinitcpio` in chroot doesn’t like that, and may cause damage to your host filesystem.
 Please use a virtual machine, or use a prebuilt image instead.

 ## Quickstart